 Every factoring relationship features an established advance rate in combination with the factoring fee.
-The factoring rates for a trucking company depend on many factors including your monthly billing volume and type of program you choose (recourse or non-recourse) and the factoring fee structure.
+The factoring rates for a trucking company depend on many factors including your monthly billing volume, the type of program you choose (recourse or non-recourse), and the factoring fee structure.

 When it comes to volume, a company with 10 trucks billing $100,000 per week will likely pay a lower fee than a company with 1 truck billing $3,000 per week.
 Most factoring companies for trucking offer volume discounts, so your rates will come down as you grow.
 Know your contract terms.

-Truck factoring service fees to avoid include minimum volume fees, early termination fees, and application/setup fees.
+Avoid truck factoring service fees including minimum volume fees, early termination fees, and application/setup fees.
 There are plenty of factoring companies that DO NOT require these.
 When it comes to low factoring fees, we know where to find them.
 Our nationwide network of funding partners can get you the best factoring rates and advances and provide the most wide-ranging benefits.